MURDERGUTS/MURDERGUTS/README.md

 just so you know, i do NOT tint(deadass i dont know how) its my own style. and i don't have a consistent style, i change my styles a lot because of that! ^_^

-my roblox user is Goldimire 💔 plsls friend me on there, too

 MY GITHUB IS SO EMPTY